 Over the years, the CSE program has evolved into a multifaceted program.
-While cost-recovery still remains an important function of the program, other aspects of the program include service delivery and promotion of self-sufficiency and parental responsibility, even when one of the parents is no longer living in the home.
+While cost-recovery still remains an important function of the program, other aspects of the program include service delivery and promotion of self-sufficiency and parental responsibility.

 The CSE program has helped strengthen families by securing financial support for children from their noncustodial parent on a consistent and continuing basis and by helping some families to remain self-sufficient and off public assistance by providing the requisite CSE services.
 Child support payments now are generally recognized as a very important income source for single-parent families.
-On average, child support constitutes 17% of family income for households that receive it (2001 data).
+On average child support constitutes 17% of family income for households that receive it (2001 data).
 Among poor families who receive it, child support constitutes about 30% of family income (2001 data).